 Chart/Sonar Combo View shows both the Chart and Sonar views in a combination split screen.
-You can perform any of the functions for either of these views, but only when the view you want to control is selected as the active side (see Sonar X-PressTM Menu: Active Side or Navigation X-PressTM Menu: Active Side for more information).
+You can perform any of the functions for either of these views, but only when the view you want to control is selected as the active side (see Sonar X-PressTM Menu: Active Side for more information).
 A green arrow points to the side that is active.
 You can also adjust the size of the left side of a split screen (see Sonar X-PressTM Menu: Split Position or Navigation X-PressTM Menu: Split Position for more information).

-Note: See Sonar View and Chart View for more information about each side of this view.
+NOTE: See Sonar View and Chart View for more information about each side of this view.